 Theodore P. and Gabrielle G. Hastings Memorial Fund was established to provide scholarship aid to deserving students to attend Burr and Burton Academy based on ability, aptitude and the financial need of the student.

 The E.H.
 Henry Fund for Student Life was established in 2007 in memory of Headmaster E.H.
-Henry by his son Peter Henry ’60 and James Henry ’67.
-This fund incorporates the original fund established in 1979 in honor of Mr. Henry who was headmaster from 1943 to 1969.
+Henry by his sons Peter Henry ’60 and James Henry ’67.
+This fund incorporates the original fund established in 1979 in honor of Mr. Henry who served from 1943 to 1969.
 This fund supports student life, in particular, those students who need financial assistance for minor expenses throughout the school year.
 This fund also provides the E.H.
 Henry Headmaster’s Award to two graduating seniors, a boy and a girl, who have displayed personal qualities of integrity and sincerity.